 - My World Vision

-The Democratic Republic of Congo (DRC)—the 12th largest country in the world—sits in Central Africa.
-The DRC’s population of nearly 74 million makes it the 19th most populous nation in the world.
+The Democratic Republic of Congo (DRC) — the 12th largest country in the world — sits in Central Africa.
+The DRC’s population of over 64 million makes it the 18th most populous nation in the world.

 The eastern provinces used to be a main source of food for the DRC, but continuous looting of crops by rebels and lack of transportation has severely damaged production.